abhinav700/todolist-targetGrid-assesment/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+* Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+* Live Application is deployed [here](https://todolist-techgrid-assesment.vercel.app/)